This is certainly our most frequently asked question!

 Many people say to us that they’ve been told it’s just the ladies that want to throw confetti.
 In our experience, men enjoy it all just as much!
-It depends on your guests – they are your favourite people, so if you think they will all get involved, be sure to make sure you have enough confetti!
+It depends on your guests – they are your favourite people, so if you think they will all get involved, make sure you have enough confetti!

 Ways to get your confetti to your guests

 The easiest way to organise the confetti moment is with baskets of loose petals.
 People can simply take a handful.
 Or the basket can be handed around by bridesmaids or family members.
 Add up the handfuls you require, then order as many 10 Handful Bags of confetti as you need.

 In addition, you can use our pretty handmade Confetti Cones to divide up the loose petals.
 (Moreover, cones will make it a little easier for your guests to hold the confetti whilst waiting for the throw to take place.)
 Confetti Cones are a lovely way to add a personalised touch.

 Alternatively, we have some lovely packaging options that divides the confetti up.
 This can make it easier to hand it out to your guests.
 Confetti Bags, Confetti Envelopesand Confetti Sachets are all sealed items.
 That is to say, they can be left on seats or at table settings.
 Similarly, they are easy to hand out with the order of service.
 And, furthermore, packets could also be left somewhere outside ready for the confetti moment – but the wind won’t blow the petals away!

 If you are reading this as one half of the happy couple – above all, you must remember to ask someone to help organise everything on the day.
 You’ll be busy!
 It’s an ideal job for bridesmaids/ushers or Mum/Mother-in-Law.
 They can hand out confetti petals and tell people where to stand.
 Most importantly, be sure to chat it all through with your photographer, and let them know who will be there to help them.